-Dental emergencies can arise anytime and should be handled promptly to avoid pain or further damage.
-While all dental concerns should be addressed with your dentist as soon as possible, we do have some tips for common dental emergencies that our office provides care for.
-We will try our best to schedule you for a same-day appointment as soon as we are notified of your dental emergency.
+Dental emergencies can arise anytime, so you should handle them promptly to avoid pain or further damage.
+You should address all dental concerns with your dentist as soon as possible.
+Our dental office can fix many common dental emergencies.
+We can schedule you for a same-day emergency visit as soon as you notify us of your dental emergency.

 What Constitutes a Dental Emergency?

 A dental emergency occurs when an issue arises that can’t wait for treatment.
 For example, a chipped tooth can be a simple cosmetic issue.
-A small chip off your tooth isn’t something you have to worry about immediately, but if a bigger chunk of your tooth breaks off, dental nerves are exposed, and it causes a lot of pain.
-Something like this is a sign that you should contact our office immediately to take care of this.
+A small chip off your tooth isn’t something you have to immediately worry about.

 Tips For Dental Emergencies

 When handling a dental emergency, remain calm and act with your best judgment on how to proceed.
 Often, we find that these tips can be the difference between losing and saving a tooth.

 - Chipped or cracked tooth: Gently rinse the area with warm water.
 A cold compress outside the mouth can minimize pain and swelling.
 If you can recover the missing piece of the tooth, please do and bring it with you to your evaluation.